International GCSE Economics: assessment support

 You must label the new shift and the new equilibrium points to gain marks.

-'Explain' questions require a reason/way/advantage etc, which is in context and developed, for all three marks.
+There are NO marks for definitions on ‘explain’ questions.
+They require a reason/benefit etc, which is in context and developed, for all three marks.

 A supported conclusion/judgement is needed for 'evaluate' questions.